Tim Minchin: Other musicals

 Prior to Matilda, Minchin had written the music and lyrics for numerous musicals including adaptations of William Shakespeare's The Merchant of Venice and Love's Labour's Lost and Bertolt Brecht's Mother Courage and Her Children as well as original musicals; This Blasted Earth (with a book by Toby Schmitz) for Tamarama Rock Surfers in 2004 and Somewhere...The Magical Musical of Penrith (with a book by Kate Mulvany) for Q Theatre in Penrith in 2005.

-In October 2017 during a Facebook Live Q&A with The Guardian discussing Matilda with Dennis Kelly, Minchin expressed interest in the idea of adapting the Neil Gaiman novel Stardust into a stage musical, but also revealed it is unlikely he would ever do a family musical again.
+Minchin expressed interest in the idea of adapting the Neil Gaiman novel and film Stardust into a stage musical.
+He also revealed that he was working on a new biographical musical with a British playwright, revealing plans to open in Australia.

-In response to a Twitter Q&A, Minchin revealed that he and a British playwright are currently in early development in writing a new musical, and will begin composing mid-2020.
-He also revealed that the musical is planned to open in Australia and will be a biographical story opposed to an original or adaptation.

 Film

 Minchin played the role of Tom in the contemporary family drama Two Fists, One Heart, released 19 March 2009.
 He also wrote the song "Drowned" for the film's soundtrack.

 In 2013, Minchin moved with his family to Los Angeles so that he could work on Larrikins, a planned Australian-themed animated musical film for DreamWorks Animation, which he wrote the songs for and was set to co-direct with Chris Miller.
 The film was set to have an all-star Australian voice cast, headed by Hugh Jackman.
 However, in March 2017, the project was cancelled, possibly in a decision by Comcast, who had bought DreamWorks Animation a year earlier.
 Minchin called the outcome "unbearable", noting that he had turned down many projects during those four years, and that "there were 120 people working on that film."

 Minchin co-starred as Friar Tuck in the 2018 American film Robin Hood.

 In 2021 his voiceover work included Busker K. Bushy, Esq. in Peter Rabbit 2: The Runaway and Pretty Boy in Back to the Outback which he also wrote and performed the single "Beautiful Ugly" with Evie Irie.

 In 2021, it was announced that a feature film adaptation of Matilda the Musical will be released for Netflix, TriStar Pictures and Working Title Films, with Minchin writing additional music and songs, Dennis Kelly writing the screenplay and will be directed by Matthew Warchus.
 The film was released on 25 November 2022 in the UK and Ireland and was released on 25 December 2022 on Netflix across the rest of the world.

+In May 2026, it was revealed that Minchin is writing the original songs for the new remake of Chitty Chitty Bang Bang, also directed by Warchus with a screenplay by Enda Walsh for Eon Productions and Amazon MGM Studios.